uncefact/project-vckit/packages/encrypted-storage/README.md

 # Encrypted Storage

 The encrypted storage plugin provides a secure storage for the agent.
-It is used to store the verifiable credentials that issued when call the `createVerifiableCredential` method.
+It is used to store the verifiable credentials that issued when call the `routeCreationVerifiableCredential` method.

 ## Usage